rcastelino01/AlphaScreen/README.md

 # AlphaScreen
 This is a guide on how to run an AlphaFold3 screen between your target protein bait(s) and a library of proteins of your choice.
 There are many excellent software packages for this same function, but this custom script was written for our own ease of extensibility.
-These scripts are specifically designed for use on Yale's high performance computing clusters (HPC) but it it also applicable for use on any other SLURM-based HPC.
+These scripts are specifically designed for use on Yale's high performance computing clusters (HPC) but it it also can be used on other SLURM-based HPCs upon minor cusotmization.
 This guide assumes knowledge in basic Linux.
 For any questions, please email rithik.castelino@yale.edu.

 ### Requirements
 * Request AlphaFold3 weights from Google DeepMind (https://docs.google.com/forms/d/e/1FAIpQLSfWZAgo1aYk0O4MuAXZj8xRQ8DafeFJnldNOnh_13qAx2ceZw/viewform)